soul-lang/SOUL/docs/SOUL_Overview.md

 - A *Performer* is an implementation of a JIT compiler which can be given a SOUL program and asked to synchronously render blocks of data.

-- A *Venue* is an independant device (e.g. a machine accessed via a network, or a separate process or driver running on your local machine), which can be sent a SOUL program to run, and then controlled remotely and asynchronously.
+- A *Venue* is an independent device (e.g. a machine accessed via a network, or a separate process or driver running on your local machine), which can be sent a SOUL program to run, and then controlled remotely and asynchronously.

 A developer can build a SOUL host which either compiles and runs SOUL synchronously inside its own process using a *performer*, or which dispatches the code to run remotely (and at low latency) in a suitable *venue*.
 Either way, using these APIs means that the programs are not limited to simple audio/MIDI i/o like the SOUL Patch format, and can have input and output channels containing any kind of data stream.